broadinstitute/gatk/README.md

 ##Building GATK4

-* **Recommended method:** To build everything you need to run all GATK tools, run **`./gradlew installAll`**.
+* To do a fast build that lets you run GATK tools locally (but not on a cluster) from inside a git clone, run

-    * This does both the standard build and the Spark build described below.
+        ./gradlew installDist

-* To _only_ do a standard build to save time, run **`./gradlew installDist`**.
+* To do a slower build that lets you run GATK tools both locally and on a cluster from inside a git clone, run

-    * The resulting executable will be `build/install/gatk/bin/gatk`, and will be suitable for running non-Spark tools and for running Spark tools locally (not on a cluster).
+        ./gradlew installAll

+* To build a fully-packaged GATK jar that can be distributed and includes all dependencies needed for running tools locally, run

+        ./gradlew localJar

-    * This executable is **not** a fully-packaged executable that can be copied across machines, it's just for running in-place.
-To create a packaged version of this build, run `./gradlew shadowJar`.
-The packaged jar will be in `build/libs/` with a name like `gatk-all-*-SNAPSHOT-shadowJar.jar`.
+    * The resulting jar will be in `build/libs` with a name like `gatk-package-VERSION-local.jar`

-* To _only_ build a special jar suitable for running spark tools on a cluster, run **`./gradlew installSpark`**.
+* To build a fully-packaged GATK jar that can be distributed and includes all dependencies needed for running spark tools on a cluster, run

+        ./gradlew sparkJar

-    * The resulting jar will be in `build/libs/` and will have a name like `gatk-all-*-SNAPSHOT-spark.jar`
+    * The resulting jar will be in `build/libs` with a name like `gatk-package-VERSION-spark.jar`
     * This jar will not include Spark and Hadoop libraries, in order to allow the versions of Spark and Hadoop installed on your cluster to be used.

-* To remove previous builds, run **`./gradlew clean`**
+* To remove previous builds, run

+        ./gradlew clean

 * For faster gradle operations, add `org.gradle.daemon=true` to your `~/.gradle/gradle.properties` file.
   This will keep a gradle daemon running in the background and avoid the ~6s gradle start up time on every command.